Classes

 Instructor: Chelsea Dacey

-Parents/caregivers do not remain in the classroom but may wait in the hallway or remain in the building.
+Parents/caregivers do not remain in the classroom but may wait in the hallway or within the building.
+Please sign up with an email that is frequently checked, as weekly updates with songs, scripts, and information will be sent.

 In partnership with Branford Parks and Rec